arrowtype/80forty/README.md

-# EightyForty
+# 80Forty

-The utility of an 80% keyboard, in a 40% form factor.
+The utility of an 80% keyboard in a 40% form factor.

 Configurable with either 1 large knob or 4 macro keys.